afiskon/eagle-resonit-gerber-job/README.md

 5. File -> Open -> Job...;
 6. Open rezonit\_gerber.cam;
 7. Click on "Process Job" button;
-8. If asked "Layer 'Holes' is active but, but layer 'Drills' is not active!
+8. If asked "Layer 'Holes' is active, but layer 'Drills' is not active!
 Is it OK?" click "Yes";
 9. Archive rezonit\_gerber folder and upload the archive to rezonit.ru;